BALLERINA-2024/iwb267-team-bybits/README.md

-# ✨ GlamHub ✨
+# ✨ BeautyZone ✨

-Welcome to GlamHub, an app that blends beauty, fashion, and technology! 💅🛍️ Built with a React Native frontend and powered by a Ballerina backend, this project is designed to deliver a seamless experience for users.
+Welcome to  BeautyZone, an app that blends beauty, fashion, and technology! 💅🛍️ Built with a React Native frontend and powered by a Ballerina backend, this project is designed to deliver a seamless experience for users.
 Let's get you up and running!

 ## 🚀 Getting Started